mgaray99/final_team02/README.md

 Assumptions or Simplifications:

--Every entity is the same size and shape (a square).
+*Every entity is the same size and shape (a square).
 This assumption made it easier to read/write levels and to make HitBoxes and collision mechanics.
 The only downside is that it limits our options for resizing entities.

--The game scene is always the same size (you can technically resize the window, but the scene size will not change, so there's no point)
+*The game scene is always the same size (you can technically resize the window, but the scene size will not change, so there's no point)

 Interesting data files:

 Known Bugs:
--If the player is moving too fast, he may go straight through a block.
+*If the player is moving too fast, he may go straight through a block.
--Sometimes collision mechanics do not work correctly if the player approaches a block from a corner (he may appear to go through the block).
+*Sometimes collision mechanics do not work correctly if the player approaches a block from a corner (he may appear to go through the block).
--Enemies appear to vibrate when they are at the same x-coordinate as the player.
+*Enemies appear to vibrate when they are at the same x-coordinate as the player.

 Extra credit:
 * Trump textures